eeb313-2019/Group-4-Birds/README.md

 - Brief biography of each member (what are their skills and approximate responsibilities)

   Xueqian Ma: a fourth-year EEB specialist.
 Passionate about animal diversity and animal behavior.
 Comfortable with statistics and programming.
-Will assist in data manipulation, plotting and statistics analysis.
+Will assist in data manipulation, plotting and statistical analysis.

   Yani Fang: a fourth-year undergraduate student majoring in biodiversity & conservation, minoring in environmental biology and environmental studies.
 Easy-going, can solve disputes among group members, have basic understanding on evolution and human-induced effects on biodiversity, and know a little bit programming.
 May help with plotting and buiding models.

-  Xinji Zhao:a fourth-year undergraduate student majoring in biodiversity & conservation biology, minoring in statistics.
+  Xinji Zhao: a fourth-year undergraduate student majoring in biodiversity & conservation biology, minoring in statistics.
 I'm able to analyze the data and graph based on my statistic knowledge, prefer jobs after coding.

 - How will team roles be rotated?